 If you have massive call volumes of greater than 20,000-50,000 calls a day the advice would be to try 2 things:

-1. Get a PRI (Primary Rate Interface) or lease-line setup, with a call center software solution which works over PSTN (Public Switched Telephone Network).
+1. Get a PRI (Primary Rate Interface) or lease-line setup, with a call center software solution in India which works over PSTN (Public Switched Telephone Network).
 Try the Avaya/CISCO setup and see if it works for you.

 2. Outsource your call center to someone like an Epicenter who have special licenses to receive calls over VoIP (licenses that cost way beyond a small/medium businesses budget to buy).

 If you have lower call volumes and are looking for a solution, you could utilize 2 types of services depending upon your needs:

 3. Installing an EPABX solution and purchasing a PRI setup like above, but that mostly will come for a good incoming call management system, though not always providing you great integration with software’s nor data of the callers etc.

 4. You could use a solution like ours – Exotel, we provide a cloud telephony platform which provides multiple services for a small business and we can set you up in 15 minutes after you create an account .
 Once done, you could use some of these features such as IVR, Call Recording & Data, API integration, SMS and Outbound Calling both manually and automatically via IVR number software.

 For those with some questions (FAQ) around VoIP – read on, tried answering a few basic one’s we get all the time: